stjudecloud/docs/docs/guides/covid-19/upload-cluster.md

 This guide describes how to upload data from St. Jude's research computing cluster to DNAnexus.
-It covers logging in to the HPC, creating an interactive session, loading the dx-toolkit, and uploading files to DNAnexus.
+It covers logging in to the HPC, creating an interactive session, loading the DNAnexus upload agent, and uploading files to DNAnexus.

 The research cluster is restricted to St. Jude employees, as it is only accessible on St. Jude's intranet.
 If you are reading this page and work at another institution, please work with your HPC staff on translating the steps to your architecture.